microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make toolchain QUICK_REBUILD_TOOLCHAIN=y
 ```

-The following commands build **the entire toolchain** from scratch without using any pre-built packages.
-This step can be quite time consuming so make sure to grab a copy of the toolchain if want to skip this step later.
+The following commands build **the entire toolchain** from scratch, without using any pre-built packages.
+This step can be quite time-consuming, so make sure to grab a copy of the toolchain if you want to skip this step later.

 ```bash
 # Add REBUILD_TOOLCHAIN=y to any subsequent command to ensure locally built toolchain packages are used